 I personally didn’t get to explore much of the city of Fez because I used our free leisure day to visit the blue city of Chefchaouen.
 Our pickup was in the medina, so I took some photos around our waiting area including a document of independence.

 Visiting Chefchaouen was a dream come true!
 The city was absolutely incredible.
 I think I took a photo of every door, so here are some favorites.
 Read more about this city in my Travel Guide to Chefchaouen.

 Marrakech was a city like no other.
 The minute I walked into Djemaa el Fna Square, my eyes lit up.
-In addition to buying argan oil and spices, we shopped the souks for souvenirs for friends and family.
+In addition to buying Moroccan spices and argan oil, we shopped the souks for souvenirs for friends and family.

-Which one of the entry gates or doors in Morocco pictured is your favorite?
+Which one of the Moroccan doors pictured is your favorite?